 "Electrophants" at Goldhanger

-In the 1960s electrically driven mechanical elephants was developed and marketed at Follyfaunts in Goldhanger...
+In the 1960s mechanical elephants was developed and marketed from Follyfaunts House in Goldhanger...

 extracts from a USA magazine “Road & Track”